Elevating Knowledge at IQTI

 Project Credits: 20

-• Students will be encouraged to pursue an internship with an external organisation (public or private) during the summer term after the second semester.
+• Students will be encouraged to pursue an internship with an external organization (public or private) during the summer term after the second semester.

 • Students in the M.Tech. program may convert to a Ph.D. program as per IISc rules.